Loading

 Circa: 1980.

-Material: Natural cotton - indigo dyes.
+Material: Natural hand-spun cotton - indigo dyes.

 Size: 330x63cm.

-Item No: 11-351aTextile Art
+Item No: 15-444

 Batik was adopted as an art form throughout the Indonesian archipelago, the Javanese being the finest practitioners in this field who took it to great artistic heights.
 With more than 100 distinguished designs, many of the classical patterns from Yogyakarta and Surakarta (Solo) are rooted in old Javanese history and culture and carry specific meanings.
 Later, with the influx of foreign trade, towns along the north coast such as Cirebon, Pekalongan, and Lasem developed more colourful, floral and abstract designs inspired by Dutch, Indian, Arabian and Chinese art broadening the decorative spectrum further.
 Mostly used as clothing and for ceremony, these elaborate cloths often served as identifiers for status in society.
 Motifs and their symbolism are largely derived from Buddhism, Hinduism and Islam.
 The dyes and colour recipes belonged to distinct areas and contributed to identity and social expression.
 Created by a labor-intensive procedure of drawing, dyeing and wax application, a single piece could take months to complete - a good batik design would have the pattern equally visible on both sides and be composed of balanced lines and colours in the main field with subtle filling detail in the background.